sensu/sensu-docs/content/sensu-go/6.1/commercial.md

 {{% notice commercial %}}
 **COMMERCIAL FEATURE**: Access <feature_name> in the packaged Sensu Go distribution.
-For more information, see [Get started with commercial features](../commercial/).
+For more information, read [Get started with commercial features](../commercial/).
 {{% /notice %}}

 ## Commercial features in Sensu Go